-Although many of Africa's capital cities are not necessarily places of touristic interest, it's always good to know as much as possible about the country you're travelling to—including the location of its government.
-It also makes logistic sense to brush up on your knowledge of Africa's capital cities, as they are often the places where you'll find important resources including tourist offices, embassies, major hospitals, large hotels and banks.
+Although many of Africa's capital cities are not necessarily places of touristic interest, it's always good to know as much as possible about the country you're traveling to—including the location of its government.
+It also makes logistic sense to brush up on your knowledge of Africa's capital cities, as they are often the places where you'll find important resources including tourist offices, embassies, major hospitals, large hotels, and banks.

-A country's international airport is usually located in or just outside its capital city, so that for most overseas travellers the capital inevitably acts as a gateway to the rest of the country.
-If you're travelling through anyway, you may want to plan a stop-over in order to explore whatever cultural highlights the capital has to offer - but in order to research what there is to see and do, you need to know the capital's name.
+A country's international airport is usually located in or just outside its capital city, so for many overseas travelers, the capital inevitably acts as a gateway to the rest of the country.
+If you're traveling through anyway, you may want to plan a stop-over in order to explore whatever cultural highlights the capital has to offer.

 Africa's Capital Cities